JMSDF Sailors Visit USS America (LHA 6)

-The holiday events will culminate with a kadomatsu presentation aboard USS America, Dec.
-23.

-America, lead ship of the America Amphibious Ready Group is operating in the U.S. 7th Fleet area of responsibility to enhance interoperability with Allies and partners and serve as a ready-response force to defend peace and stability in the Indo-Pacific region.
+SASEBO, Japan (Dec.
+6, 2022) Japan Maritime Self-Defense Force (JMSDF) sailors assigned to the JS Ise (DDH-182) read the forward-deployed amphibious assault carrier USS America’s (LHA 6) magazine in the ship’s wardroom during a tour in Sasebo, Japan, Dec.
+6, 2022.
+America, lead ship of the America Amphibious Ready Group, is operating in the U.S. 7th Fleet area of operations to enhance interoperability with Allies and partners and serve as a ready-response force to defend peace and stability in the Indo-Pacific region.
+(U.S. Navy photo illustration by Mass Communication Specialist 2nd Class Matthew Cavenaile)

 |Date Taken: